 Since implementing this model in the spring of 2018, we have seen tremendous growth in our students' abilities to regulate their emotions.

 This has led to overall socio-emotional well-being and academic gains.

 We find that many families in crisis need long-term mental health services, and we are working with partner agencies to ensure that these services are provided.
-In order to fully realize that part of our program, we are seeking funding to bring a full-time social worker on staff.
+In order to fully realize that part of our program, we are seeking funding to bring a parent liaison on staff.

 We are so grateful for our many partners who help support us and pray that we continue to build relationships with agencies who specialize in areas of need for our children.
 We believe God has a plan and a purpose for our students.
 We are humbled to walk with them through the process of their healing.